GCY/wxECGAnalyzer/README.md

 ### HC Chen
 This project modified LPF and HPF window size, hp_buffer = 150ms(QRS-Complex size), forgetting factor alpha is used to avoid threshold keeping high-level.</br>
 ### Enhanced So & Chen
-This implement threshold_parameter and filter_parameter is 4 and 16, enhanced point is 250(700ms for 360Hz sampling rate), if last QRS-Complex point is over triple sampling rate, we will decrease threshold until zero.</br>
+The threshold_parameter and filter_parameter are 4 and 16 in the implementation , enhanced point is 250(700ms for 360Hz sampling rate), if last QRS-Complex point is over triple sampling rate, we will decrease threshold until zero.</br>
 ### Pan-Tompkins
+The Pan-Tompkins filter of classical version is design for 200Hz and band-pass 5Hz-15Hz
 ### Real-Time Complexity
 Running on STM32F407 clock 168MHz and enable FPU, y-axix time uint is nanoseconds, x-axix is signal point.</br>
 Charts below show runtime environment time complexity, Adative Threshold Algorithm complexity is follow gradient threshold(step edge), the QRS-complex detection of the classical Pan-Tompkins algorithm mainly complexity is search back, HC Chen and So&Chen relatively stable.</br>